 Happened to him.

-Well, if you're offering something of great value, you know, w think of the case of Sammy the Bull Gravano.
+Well, if you're offering something of great value, you know, think of the case of Sammy the Bull Gravano.

-I think he was accused of and admitted to a number of them.
+I don't know, was it 19 murders I think he was accused of and admitted to a number of them?

-Because he says what they wanted to hear about John Gotti.
+He gets in the witness protection program, doesn't have to go to jail because he says what they wanted to hear about John Gotti.

 Now, I don't live, I don't, you know, that's not a world that I give a rip about.